ModelZoos/PhaseTransitionModelZoo/README.md

  `src`, `scripts` and a notebook `visualize_phases.ipynb` to visualize and explore the dataset.
 We expand on these three sections in the following.

+Please also note the supplementary material pdf `supplementary_materials.pdf` which includes the dataset documentation, author statements, and hosting plans.

 ## Code

 ### Model Defintions